 If you can access another loan or have sufficient cash, you can reinstate the mortgage by making up the missed payments, including the costs, fees, and interest.
 You have a certain time period to facilitate the process after the lender gives you notice.

 In California, you have up to three months to reinstate your loan after a Notice of Default or NOD has been mailed to you.
-If, after that period, you have not negotiated a workout, the lender can accelerate the loan, or declare that the entire loan amount is due and payable now.
+If, after that period, you have not negotiated a workout, the lender can accelerate the loan or declare that the entire loan amount is due and payable now.

-He or she can also send Notice of a Trustee’s Sale, declaring that the house will be auctioned or placed for sale within 20 days.
+He or she can also send a Notice of a Trustee’s Sale, declaring that the house will be auctioned or placed for sale within 20 days.
 The law in California gives you up to five days before the foreclosure sale to reinstate financing.
 Most lenders would rather work out a plan rather than accelerate the loan.

 If you can refinance your loan at a lower rate and pay off your old financing, you can have a new beginning.
 However, if can be difficult to refinance a mortgage unless your credit is good and your home value and equity are good to excellent.